Further down the page, you'll find some explanations regarding the key similarities and differences between the Stihl RB 400 and the Stihl RB 600.

 Feature Comparison

-- Soap Addition: Both washers allow for the addition of chemical detergent solutions to the water.
-In both cases, this is done via a siphon hose.
+- Soap Addition: Both washers provide the option to include chemical detergent solutions in the water, enhancing their cleaning effectiveness.
+For both units, this is achieved through a siphon hose.

 - Trigger Gun & Wand: Each of these 2 units comes with a fairly standard ergonomic trigger gun and a classic wand.

-- Reach: With its included 40 ft high-pressure hose, the Stihl RB 600 will allow you, out of the box, to move farther away from the unit than the Stihl RB 400 and its 25 ft high-pressure hose.
+- Reach: With its included 40 ft high-pressure hose, the Stihl RB 600 allows you, out of the box, to position yourself farther from the unit compared to the Stihl RB 400 and its 25 ft high-pressure hose.

 TL;DR